-Say that you want to purchase an investment property, such as a multifamily rental building, that produces $600,000 in annual net operating income.
+Say that you want to purchase an investment property.
+For example a multifamily rental building, that produces $600,000 in annual net operating income.
 The property’s debt service is $500,000 per year.
 Plug those numbers into the above formula and you get:

 - $600,000 / $500,000 = 1.2 DSCR

-If the DSCR is 1.2, that means the property can cover its total debt 1.2 times over the current year, assuming that the debt obligations do not increase.
+If the DSCR is 1.2, that means the property can cover its total debt 1.2 times over the current year.
+This is assuming that the debt obligations do not increase.